Artist Statement

 Ammonite Flow

-As an intuitive thinker and trained geologist Susan is interested in melding the unknown with the known to explore stone on several levels.
-Her geologic designs are carefully researched and accurately illustrate geologic terranes, while Susan’s abstract work is filtered through her geologic mindset and plays out as interwoven stone tapestries.
-As an artist she creates each composition with an eye to the color, contrast, and texture; but the geologist-on-her-shoulder is looking deeper into the stories the materials tell.
+As an intuitive thinker and trained geologist I am interested in melding the unknown with the known to explore stone on several levels.
+My geologic designs are carefully researched and accurately illustrate geologic terranes while my abstract work is filtered through my geologic mindset and plays out as interwoven stone tapestries.

-Susan’s opus sectile mosaic is created from a variety of earth materials that are inlaid into 2- and 3-D art work.
+My opus sectile mosaic is created from a variety of earth materials that are inlaid into 2- and 3-D art work.
 The work is material-driven with the stone being an essential part of the design.
-She is inspired by its veining and banding while being equally stimulated by understanding its formation and discovery.
-Susan especially enjoys juxtaposing elements that are not found together in nature.
+I am inspired by the stone’s veining and banding while being equally stimulated by understanding its formation and discovery.
+I especially enjoy juxtaposing elements that are not found together in nature.
 It can take years to accumulate the ideal rocks for a new work of art, but there is magic when the right balance of materials is unearthed!

-Some themes that continue to inspire Susan include the cosmos, geologic time, primordial landscapes, and layers within layers.
-Recently she has created some art reflecting her interest in the power of the geosphere and the existential threat of volcanism to the biosphere.
-She is also dedicated to geo-conservation and has created an additive sculpture promoting it.
-Susan hopes that her tactile art elicits appreciation, stimulates curiosity, and leaves the viewer in awe of our earth’s mysteries.
+Some themes that continue to inspire me include the cosmos, geologic time, primordial landscapes, and layers within layers.
+Recently I created work reflecting my interest in the power of the geosphere and the existential threat of volcanism to the biosphere.
+I am also dedicated to geo-conservation.
+I hope that my tactile art elicits appreciation, stimulates curiosity, and leaves the viewer in awe of our earth’s mysteries.